Fusion86/LeagueStuff/README.md

 ### KatarinaMini

 DLL.
-Used by Hextech.
+Used by Hextech/PassportPls.
 Displays password and port when injected into LeagueClientUx.

+### PassportPls

+GUI tool to grab the password and port for the LeagueClient API.

 ### Spellthief